-Below are three ladies of space we are currently sharing the world with who courageously put science as seen through the lens of compassion, not as a tool for relentless ambitions.
+Below are three ladies of the space science who we are currently sharing the world with and who courageously put science as seen from the lens of compassion, not as a tool for relentless ambitions.

-Janna is a novelist and an astrophysicist who studies black holes.
-Coming from a study of philosophy as an undergraduate student, Janna immerses herself among questions of whether the universe is finite and infinite, and this, like gravity, becomes the centrifugal force that pulls and holds her musings altogether, from the scientific to her love life.
+She is a novelist and an astrophysicist who studies black holes.
+As a philosophy graduate, Janna immerses herself among questions of whether the universe is finite and infinite, and this ponderations, just like the force of gravity, pull and hold her all of her musings altogether, from the sciences to her love life.

-Natalie helped discover the first rocky planet outside our solar system shortly after the Kepler Telescope, the recording device specialized for searching exoplanets, was set up.
-It was a monumental discovery; to be able to see so distinctly the movement of these earth-sized exoplanets orbiting their stars by the slight diminution changes in light, which gave her, and ultimately us, a great hope that we will discover more earth-sized planets that might harbor life.
+Natalie helps discover the first rocky planet outside our solar system shortly after the Kepler Telescope, the recording devise specializes for searching exoplanets, was set up.
+It is a monumental discovery: to be able to see so distinctly the movement of these earth-sized exoplanets orbiting their stars by the slight diminution changes in light, which gave her—and ultimately us—a great hope that we will discover more earth-sized planets that might harbor life.

-Before the 1950s, pre-Kuiper’s extraordinary claim that there are worlds bound to every single star, most scientists believed that exoplanets are exceedingly rare.
-But it wasn’t until Kepler mission was launched in 2009 that Natalie and her team began measuring lights and hunting earth-sized planets.
+Before the 1950s, pre-Kuiper’s extraordinary claim that there are worlds bound to every single stars, most scientists believe that exoplanets are exceedingly rare.
+But it wasn’t until Kepler mission was launched in 2009 that Natalie and her team began to measure lights and hunting earth-sized planets.

-Graduating as a student in business and lamenting the mental works of mathematics on her early days, Natalie and her team look deep into a slice of the sky, perhaps the size of your palm hand, and record changes in lights of 150,000 stars every 30 minutes.
-When a planet passes between the Kepler telescope and the star (called transit), Kepler telescope will perceive a dimming in light which indicates an earth-sized planet that exists in the Goldilocks zone (not too cold, not too hot).
-Living to unravel the universe, exhibiting what Johannes Kepler said that “the treasures hidden in the heavens so rich precisely in order that the human mind shall never be lacking in fresh nourishment”, Natalie reminded us that we are the universe becoming aware.
+Graduating as a student in business and lamenting the mental works of mathematics, Natalie and her team look deep into a tiny slice of the sky, perhaps the size of your palm, and record changes in lights of 150,000 stars every 30 minutes.
+When a planet passes between the Kepler telescope and the star (called transit), Kepler telescope will perceive a dimming in light which indicates an earth-sized planet that exists in the Goldilock zone (not too cold, not too hot).
+Living to unravel the universe, exhibiting what Johannes Kepler said that “the treasures hidden in the heavens so rich precisely in order that the human mind shall bever be lacking in fresh nourishment”, Natalie reminds us that we are the universe becoming aware.
 Natalie also writes poignant reflections about her observations and her works on Facebook.
 Take a look.

-Annie Druyan is, first, a storyteller.
-Together with Carl Sagan, her husband-’till-death-do-them-part, she curated the content for The Golden Record, a stellar time capsule that is now still sailing to the open-ended sea of the universe.
-Annie later wrote the original TV Series Cosmos with Carl Sagan and Steven Soter and the film Contact, about a young woman who was looking for her father.
-And for all that, she is not primarily a scientist.
+Annie Druyan is firstly, a storyteller.
+Together with Carl Sagan, her husband-’till-death-do-them-part, she collects and curates the content for The Golden Record, a stellar time capsule that is now still sailing to the open-ended sea of the universe.
+In xxxx, Annie later wrote the original TV Series Cosmos with Carl Sagan and Steven Soter, and a feature film Contact, which is based on Sagan’s space travel novel.
+And despite all that, she is not a working scientist.